godotengine/godot-docs/tutorials/scripting/gdextension/gdextension_c_example.rst

 Now that we can create and free our custom object, we should be able to try it out in an actual project.
-For this, you need to open Godot and create a new project on the ``demo`` folder.
+For this, you need to open Godot and create a new project in the ``project`` folder.
 The project manager may warn you the folder isn't empty if you have compiled the extension before, you can safely ignore this warning this time.